CS-433/ML4Science-FGR-x-ML/README.md

 In order to reproduce the resultes showed in the paper, [data](https://mega.nz/file/U1FTyALK#zr1NLKa_bEX9t3oFPTlYaw4sonbTuRVyWUXNsUcVQFk) must be placed in a folder called `outputs_test2` that has to be in the same working directory as the notebooks of this repo. `outputs_test2` will then contain several folders ( $LH_{i}$ ) corresponding to simulations obtained considering different cosmological and astrophysical constants.

 ## Description of notebooks
-Here you can find a detailed description of what each file in the repo contains.
+Here you can find a detailed description of what each file in this repository contains.
+- `EXPLORATORY_ANALYSIS.ipynb`: jupyter notebook containing an initial exploratory analysis of the data computed at the beginning of the project.
+This analysis has been extremely useful in order to identify informative features and remove useless covariates.
 - `helpers.py`: implementation of all the "support" functions used in others .py files.
+- `main.py`:  python file used to train and validate the final model and generate all the plots used as support for the numerical results we obtained.
-- `neural_network.py`: implementation of the architecture we use to make our predictions.
+- `neural_network.py`: implementation of the architectures we used to obtain final results and predictions.
-- `params.py`:  here there are all the parameters we needed to train our model.
+- `params.py`: file containing the parameters we had to set before training the final model.
 We decided to create this file to increase the readability of the code.
-- `main.py`: in this python file we actually train our model and generate all the plots we used in support of our numerical results.
+- `plots.py`: file containing functions used to plot results and save images, later stored in `results` folder.
+- `results_talos.ipynb` : jupyter notebook containing a detailed analysis of the results obtained after running `talos_optimization.py`.
+This notebook was used in order to choose the best set of hyperparameters to use when running `main.py`.
-- `talos_optimization.py`: in this file we used e `talos` library to do optimization of the following hyperparameters in our architecture: *number of layers, layer_size of first layer (the following layers grow as a power of 2), dropout, learning rate*.
+- `talos_optimization.py`: in this file we used  `talos` library to find the best hyperparameters for the final architecture: *number of layers, layer_size of first layer (the following layers grow as a power of 2), dropout, learning rate*.
+- `utils.cosm.py`: file containing helper functions used to approximate data using state-of-the-art approximating models (e.g; recent model suggested by Padmanabhan).

+## Description of folders
+Here you can find a detailed description of what each folder in this repository contains.
+- `results`: folder containing the results (loss values, $R^2$ score, images) related to the final models presented in the paper.
+- `talos_results`: folder containing the results produced by `talos_optimization.ipynb`.
+- `WEEKLY MEETING`: folder containing presentations documenting the results and improvements obtained while working on the project.